daesungk/daesungk.github.io/src/posts/research/index.md

 ##### Research Interest

-My research interest lies at the interface between probability and analysis.
+My research interest lies at the interface of probability and analysis.

-The goal is to understand and answer several quantitative questions from probability theory, harmonic analysis, and the study of functional and geometric inequalities.
+In particular, I am interested in the sharp and quantitative inequalities from probability and analysis, and their applications.

 PhD Thesis: *Stability for functional and geometric inequalities and a stochastic representation of fractional integrals and nonlocal operators* (2019) [[PDF]](thesis-daesungk.pdf)